 We don’t hide behind an anonymous website, our team is licensed, available and we’re leaders in the pet insurance space.

 As we mentioned, our pet insurance ratings are broken down into four categories: coverage, cost and customer satisfaction.
 We believe these are the most important categories you should consider when shopping for pet insurance and our friends at the Insurance Information Institute and NAPHIA agree.

 Below is a detailed breakdown of each category and more advice and information to help you make the best decision for you and your pet.

 Category #1 – Coverage

 Coverage is the most important criteria when shopping for pet insurance.
 Bar none.
 The entire reason you purchase pet insurance is to get reimbursed when your dog or cat needs veterinary care.
-Whether you're shopping for pet insurance, auto insurance or life insurance, coverage is what differentiates companies and policies.
+Whether you’re shopping for pet insurance, auto insurance or life insurance, coverage is what differentiates plans.